Jesse Watters on Trump's rally performances: Democrats don't get it's 'partially entertainment'

 "Mark Burnett said this is the greatest reality show in history," Trump claimed, adding that someone could take "The Apprentice," combine it with "Survivor" and "multiply" them by 10,000 and still fall short of the show that the Democratic presidential candidates are putting on.

-Gutfeld said Democrats are starting to understand after Wednesday night's Democratic presidential debate that Trump has a "skill set" none of the candidates do.
+Gutfeld said Democrats are starting to understand after Wednesday night's primary debate that Trump has a "skill set" none of the candidates do.

 Co-host Jesse Watters brought up how the media continues to fact check the president's "jokes."

-"Because they have zero sense of humor," Fox Business' Dagen McDowell responded.
+"Because they have zero sense of humor," Fox Business Network's Dagen McDowell responded.
 "They can't detect what is funny.
 His jokes land and are funny because they are true.
 He has that ability to pick off all his candidates."

 CLICK HERE TO GET THE FOX NEWS APP